-In this paper, we propose to overcome these limitations by employing moving least squares (MLS) methods [5, 15] for mesh deformation.
-These techniques have been successfully used in meshless physics simulation and computer animation, and offer the same high level of deformation quality as RBF deformations, but they also come with increased flexibility with regards to energy minimization.
+In this paper, we propose to overcome these limitations by employing moving least squares (MLS) methods [4,13] for mesh deformation.
+These techniques have been successfully used in meshless physics simulation and computer animation, and offer the same high level of deformation quality as RBF warps, but they also come with increased flexibility with regards to energy minimization.
 Furthermore, the linear systems resulting from MLS-based discretization are generally sparse and therefore offer a drastically increased level of scalability compared to approaches based on globally supported RBFs.

-A rather recent innovation in the development of shape deformation techniques is the integration of additional constraints into the deformation [16], as exemplified by the feature-preserving surface deformation technique of Masuda and colleagues [17], or by the iWires system [18] for deformation of man-made objects.
-More recently, the latter approach was generalized to component-wise controllers [19], and the work of Habbecke and Kobbelt [20] presents an efficient technique for the linear analysis of non-linear constraint in geometric modeling systems.
+A rather recent innovation in the development of shape deformation techniques is the integration of additional constraints into the deformation [14], as exemplified by the feature-preserving surface deformation technique of Masuda [15], or by the iWires system [16] for deformation of man-made objects.
+More recently, the latter approach was generalized to component-wise controllers [17], and the work of Habbecke [18] presents an efficient technique for the linear analysis of non-linear constraint in geometric modeling systems.
 However, all of the above methods are inherently surface-based.
 Therefore, their applicability to design optimization tasks is rather limited.
-A notable exception in this regard is the projection-based technique of Bouaziz and colleagues [21], since it allows for general constraints on arbitrary geometric data sets.
+A notable exception in this regard is the projection-based Shape-Up technique of Bouaziz and colleagues [19], since it allows for general constraints on arbitrary geometric data sets.
 We integrate this approach for constraint preservation into our MLS-based space deformation technique, thereby fostering the creation of more feasible design variations during design optimization.